 I have not tested this recipe with other substitutions or variations.
 If you replace or add any ingredients, please share how it turned out in the comments below!

-Step-by-Step How to Make the Best Pumpkin Bread
+How to Make the Best Gluten Free Pumpkin Bread

-Preheat oven to 350°F and line a 8x4-inch loaf pan with parchment paper.
+Preheat oven to 350°F and line an 8x4-inch loaf pan with parchment paper.

 - In large mixing bowl, prepare flax eggs and let set for 5-10 minutes to thicken.